ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/DCmon.md

 ## Immediate Implementation Notes

-- `DCMon.sol` currently mints/burns 1:1 with underlying MON.
+- `DCMon.sol` currently mints/burns 1:1 with underlying WMON (minted 1:1 from native MON).
 Adjust exchange rate later when a staking contract is integrated (e.g., via shares and total underlying tracking).
 - The contract assumes the operator will transfer rewards in MON.
 Good enough for MVP – swap logic can be refined.
 - Logging/encryption: backend needs to persist encrypted JSON entries.
 Recommend libsodium/TweetNaCl with a key stored offline.
 - Swap path: initially stub with a simple swap contract or direct treasury-controlled liquidity; later integrate Monad DEX (when available).